 By linking feelings, attitudes and thoughts to their behavior, youth are utilizing a social learning theory to change their behavior.
 While Street Smart is meant to be conducted in a community-based organization with two 8-hour sessions, the alternative schools in Garfield County have created a stand-alone health class that runs the duration of their grading terms.
 Unlike the other curricula, Street Smart includes a group visit to a community-based health resource and offers students one individual session with their facilitator.

 Both Be Proud!
 Be Responsible! and Street Smart offer each individual the chance to practice proper condom use with a demonstrator or pass.
-While all of the curriculums have an opt-out option, we encourage all students to remain in the classroom to hear the instruction even if they choose not to participate.
+While all of the curriculum have an opt-out option, we encourage all students to remain in the classroom and hear the instruction even if they choose not to participate.
 While they may not feel it’s relevant to their lives at this time, they can always become a “trusted adult” for their friends and peers.